 How have you found the role of editor-in-chief of Chemical Science so far?

 I’m very excited about it.
-I’ve only been in the role since January but I've enjoyed it so far.
-I've met a lot of people and I met the whole board yesterday at the board meeting.
+I’ve only been in the role since January 2019 but I've enjoyed it so far.
+I've met a lot of people and I met the whole board in September at a board meeting.
 I think we've got an excellent board.

 What do you hope to bring to the role?